Inclusive classroom: Multicultural diversities

 Physical diversities would entail students of all races, cultures, and ethnicities.
 As English-language learners work on skills to become fluent in English, they also become an important focus of inclusive classrooms.
 Diversity should be intertwined into the classroom curriculum to teach all students effectively.
 Community-referenced instruction, a curriculum approach that allows educators to design lessons with multiple roles, challenges, and opportunities for learning, is a tool used to benefit all students in inclusive classrooms.
 Work experiences, research terms, and service learning are some examples of instruction within these inclusive classrooms.

 Intellectual giftedness

-According to 20 USCS § 7801(27), "gifted and talented" students are those who give evidence of high achievement capability – in areas such as intellectual, creative, artistic, or leadership capacity, or in specific academic fields – and who need services or activities not ordinarily provided by the school in order to fully develop those capabilities.
+According to 20 USC § 7801(27), "gifted and talented" students are those who give evidence of high achievement capability – in areas such as intellectual, creative, artistic, or leadership capacity, or in specific academic fields – and who need services or activities not ordinarily provided by the school in order to fully develop those capabilities.

 A study found gifted students in suburban schools outperformed gifted students in urban schools.
 Institutional shortcomings, such as poor curriculums, unrelatable teachers, and general opportunity gaps, are believed to be the reasoning behind urban school students' underperformance.